 Fábio Veras holds a PhD from University College London (2004) and a Master’s degree in Economics from the University of São Paulo (1999) and a B.A. degree in Economics from the University of Brasília (1993).
-He is currently one of the Research Coordinators of the UNDP/IPC-IG.
-He is on leave from the Institute for Applied Economic Research (Ipea), a Brazilian government think-tank.
+He is a researcher from the Institute for Applied Economic Research (IPEA), a Brazilian government think-tank.
+Currently he is IPEA focal point and Research Coordinator at the UNDP/IPC-IG.
 He has worked with impact evaluation of cash transfers and other social programmes in countries such as Brazil, Paraguay, Mozambique and Yemen.
 He has had his work published in the Journal of Development Effectiveness and the Latin American Research Review, and has written book chapters on the comparative analysis of cash transfer programmes.
 He has numerous publications on impact evaluation of cash transfers and social protection programmes, public policies and labour economics.

 If you have any question or if you need assistance, please contact: firstname.lastname@example.org.